SrinivasKoppera/88_javascript/arrays.md

 1. What Is an Array?
-(Trainer Explanation)

 An Array is an ordered list of values.
 Values are stored by index starting from 0.